-Most employees have access to email through District Internet services.
+Employees have access to email through District Internet services.
+Employees are required to use their district provided email when conducting LCS business.
+Florida is a "Sunshine" state and official business records created by you must be captured and archived.
 Access and use of Internet services are a privilege and are governed by Board policies and procedures.
 These procedures include expectations and rules related to content and use.

 (See below.)
 Check with your site administrator for additional information.
 Do not use computer equipment for inappropriate or personal business or in such a manner as to disrupt or put at risk the user or the network.